You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Squarespace Add-Ons Available

-For instance, the “Advanced Commerce” gives you special features like gift cards, subscriptions, advanced shipping, and abandoned cart recovery.
+For instance, “Advanced Commerce” offers special features like gift cards, subscriptions, advanced shipping, and abandoned cart recovery.

-Squarespace also has a small number of third-party extensions available, many of them focused on eCommerce.
-There isn’t the rich choice that other platforms offer, though.
+Squarespace also offers a small number of third-party extensions, many of them focused on eCommerce.
+However, it doesn’t offer the rich choice that other platforms offer.

 Who is Squarespace Best For?

-Squarespace is created with design in mind, and it’s a great choice if you’re a photographer, artist, or illustrator who wants to create a simple (but great-looking) online portfolio.
+Squarespace is designed with design in mind, and it’s a great choice for a photographer, artist, or illustrator who wants to create a simple (but great-looking) online portfolio.

-If you plan to run an online business, however, Squarespace has quite a lot of limitations as there are so few third-party extensions available.
+However, if you plan to run an online business, Squarespace has many limitations, as there are so few third-party extensions available.

-If you want to have lots of features, you’ll end up paying a lot, too ($65/month for the Advanced Commerce plan, if you’re paying monthly).
+If you want to have many features, you’ll also pay a lot ($72/month for the Advanced Commerce plan, if you’re paying monthly).

 5. Tumblr